a5c-ai/seed-generic/seed.md

 if none of the templates fit the project requirements, try https://github.com/pankod/superplate ( generic scaffolding for many many types of stacks), and if that doesn't work, create a issue to ask for the specific templates to use or to build a new one.

 CLI/Command line tools:

+https://github.com/chamoda/cookiecutter-typer (python, typer, cookiecutter template)

+https://github.com/simonw/click-app (python, click, cookiecutter template)

-https://github.com/samhuk/node-cli-template (Typescript, node, commander.js) - use this for cli tools by default if not mentioned a different language.
+https://github.com/samhuk/node-cli-template (Typescript, node, commander.js)
 ----

+cookiecutter templates (python and go):

+https://github.com/search?q=cookiecutter&type=Repositories (the entire catalog of cookiecutter templates)

+https://github.com/audreyfeldroy/cookiecutter-pypackage (python package, cookiecutter template)

+use cookiecutter and the right cookiecutter template if the projects needs python or go. (you will need to install it first using pip install)

 prefer the template by stack first, not functionality. (and never use php)

 ## Notes